cibuddy/cibuddy/distributions/karaf.assembly/README.md

 	</tr>
 	<tr>
 		<td><code>cibuddy:indicator-test</code></td>
 		<td>Expects an action and the index of the indicator to use.
 A sample would look like this: <code>cibuddy:indicator-test success 0</code>.
 The id is the same as it would be used for a concrete build test configuration.
-A command completer helps with identifying the possible actions (just press <code>tab</code>).</td>
+The command completion helps with identifying the possible actions (just press <code>tab</code>).</td>
 	</tr>
 	<tr>
 		<td><code>cibuddy:server-details</code></td>
 		<td>Displays a list of all projects associated with a given server.
-The server given is the id displayed in the server-list command.</td>
+The server given is the id displayed in the <code>cibuddy:server-list</code> command.</td>
 	</tr>
 	<tr>
 		<td><code>cibuddy:server-list</code></td>
-		<td>Displays a list of all configured servers.</td>
+		<td>Displays a list of all configured servers, introduced with the properties file for jenkins servers.</td>
 	</tr>
 </table>